 A short-term financial fix, cash flow finance is when a lender offers finance based on the revenue your business expects to earn in the future.
 It essentially allows you to use your future revenue, now.

 The short time periods of these loans are important to understand.
 They are there to help immediate and short-term problems and are in no way a solution to long-term or systemic cash flow problems.
-Business owners need to get to grips with proper cash flow forecasting to ensure their business operates effectively, but cash flow finance is a quick fix to occasional issues that all businesses suffer.
+Business owners need to get to grips with proper cash flow budgeting and forecasting to ensure their business operates effectively, but cash flow finance is a quick fix to occasional issues that all businesses suffer.